mdangiolo89/A-yeast-living-ancestor-reveals-the-origin-of-genomic-introgressions/README.md

 Usage:

-Download all the files in the "Base files" and "Source code" folder and put them in the same local directory on your computer, together with the example reads downloaded from the SRA, NCBI archive.
+Download the files in the "Base files" and "Source code" folder and put them in the same local directory on your computer, together with the example reads downloaded from the SRA, NCBI archive.
 Prior to start the analysis, ensure that the file "sample_infoDBVCBS.txt" contains the prefix of the example reads (BCM_AQF) and the prefix of the reference genome on which you want to perform the mapping and variant calling (DBVCBS in this case).
 If you want to perform this analysis on other samples included in the paper, ensure to change the corresponding strings in the file "sample_infoDBVCBS.txt".

 To launch the analysis, type on the command line: